 See how a better converting landing page could get you email subscribers for half the cost?

-So pay close attention to your landing page headline and the copy, make sure its design is appealing to your audience, and don’t forget to set up goals in Google Analytics so you can track your conversion rate now and in the future.
+So pay close attention to your sales landing page headline and the copy, make sure its design is appealing to your audience, and don’t forget to set up goals in Google Analytics so you can track your conversion rate now and in the future.

 3. A plan to nurture your new leads via email.